-You are driving windows down along the highway at a comfortable 70 degree temperature.
+You are driving windows down along the highway at a comfortable 70-degree temperature.
 To your right, the remarkable beauty of the Sonoran Desert’s mountain range erupts above ground, a land where sunsets rival any on the planet.
 The air is a little crisper, a little lighter and breathing is a little easier, and you feel yourself let go of daily worries and checklists.
 As you make your way to the resort where you are staying tonight for dinner, the light fades a little faster and the outline of the majestic Saguaro cactuses contrasts against the landscape.
-You may or may not find yourself in Scottsdale, Arizona.
+You’ve found yourself in Scottsdale, Arizona.

 If you are on the lookout for some pampering this winter, or to simply want to start 2020 on the right foot, Scottsdale’s more than 50 resorts and day spas offer up a variety of ways to get back your Zen.
 The city itself offers a myriad of ways to pick up or enforce your tried and true wellness routine.
-And recently, its emerged as a true wellness destination with a prodigious list of spas, hotels, outdoor action, temperate weather, food and scenery.
-So that is why we headed up to the desert — to try Sonoran Desert-inspired indulgences, Native American healing techniques and way of living and report back on how to do wellness right out in the wild, wild west.
+And recently, it emerged as a true wellness destination with a prodigious list of spas, hotels, outdoor action, temperate weather, food and scenery.
+So that is why we headed to the desert — to try Sonoran Desert-inspired indulgences, Native American healing techniques, and report back on how to do wellness right in the wild, wild west.